hosenmk/hosenmk/README.md

 ## 👨‍💻Skills: Python / R / Machine Learning

-- 🔭 I’m currently working on Aztha Technologies LLC
+- 🔭 I’m currently working as Research Assistant
-- 🌱 I’m currently learning Python, R, Machine Learning, SQL
+- 🌱 Expert on Python, R, Machine Learning, and SQL
-- 👯 I’m looking to collaborate on github
+- 👯 Try to collaborate on github
-- 🤔 I’m looking for help with Data issues
+- 🤔 Love to solve Data issues
-- 💬 Ask me about Data Science
+- 💬 Ask me about Data task

 ## ☕ Connect with me!